jaysueno/ufo-sightings-project/README.md

 })
 ```

-## The end result should be a table that shows all the UFO data sightings from that date.
+The end result is an output table of the UFO data sightings from the inputed date

 ![web-table](UFO-level-1/static/images/web-table.jpg)